rdrsss/resume/resume.md

 ## Experience
 #### Bethesda Game Studios, Austin, TX | Backend Services Engineer | _Mar 2018 - June 2022_
 Game development studio, working on Fallout 76 and other titles.
-* Developed backend services in Go
+* Developed backend services in Go.
   * Microservice architecture, leveraging rmq as an rpc layer, mongodb as data store, and redis as caching layer.
 * Supporting a live service.
   * On call rotation after service went live.
-  * Diagnosing issues that arose
+  * Diagnosing issues that arose.
-* Developed and maintained integration libraries for gameplay team in C++
+* Developed and maintained integration libraries for gameplay team in C++.
   * The libs where used throughout the game engine to make backend calls.
-  * Leveraging libcpr, and idomatic C++11(14)
+  * Leveraging libcpr, and idomatic C++11(14).
-* Cross team work
+* Cross team work.
   * Worked with various other teams to assist in completing their initiatives when short staffed.
   * Asssisted build in updating their services stack + feature work.
   * Devops, learning their stack and doing feature work to support new services and bug fixes.